Schioppettino of Prepotto

 As Walter Filiputti writes, “The seed was sown so that the birth of the Prepotto cru or site of excellence would germinate among local winegrowers.”
 This would be fully realized in 2008, when the Schioppettino di Prepotto sub-zone was dedicated to it, within the wider Friuli Colli Orientali DOC.
 Since then, many vignerons have resumed production of this splendid autochthonous wine, increasing both its perceived quality and prestige vintage after vintage, but above all becoming aware that they have a priceless heritage that must be enhanced.

 Friuli Colli Orientali.
 DOC

 Bouquet.
-It opens with notes of ripe red underbrush fruit, with spicy notes of incense, pepper and clove.
+Shows notes of ripe red underbrush fruits, with spicy notes of incense, black pepper and clove.

 Taste.
-Schioppettino is a wine whose hallmarks are finesse and elegance.
-It is a gentle red wine, but nevertheless capable of achieving an excellent complexity thanks to a precious balance between nose and taste.
-This is confirmed by its excellent aromatic persistence on the finish, which echoes the spicy tones.
+Schioppettino is a wine which makes finesse and elegance its distinctive signs.
+A gentle red wine and nevertheless capable of reaching an excellent complexity thanks to a precious balance between nose and taste.
+This is confirmed by its excellent aromatic length in the finish which recalls spicy tones.